“I’m sure, as a good Syrian, he ran a very honest numbers racket.”–Mitch Daniels, May 4, 2011, joking about his grandfather

 Mitchell Daniels, Jr. was born the year after his parents were married.
 The family moved to Atlanta and Bristol, Tennessee, but in the late 1950s, they came to Indianapolis.
 The man who would become governor was largely educated in Washington Township schools, including Delaware Trails Elementary, Westlane Middle School, and North Central High School, where he served as student body president.
 He was already obsessed with politics when he won “Outstanding Citizen” at the annual meeting of Hoosiers’ Boy State.

-The Daniels’ family’s first home was, as Daniels put it, “in the middle of an all-Jewish neighborhood” around 73rd Street and Spring Mill Road, where the Jewish Community Center and several synagogues are located today.
+The Daniels’ first home was, as Daniels put it, “in the middle of an all-Jewish neighborhood” around 73rd Street and Spring Mill Road, where the Jewish Community Center and several synagogues are located today.
 Growing up there had a profound influence on Mitch Daniels.
-In a 2009 speech accepting the Anti-Defamation League’s Man of Achievement award, the state’s governor said that it was “one of the best things that could ever have happened to me.
+In a 2009 speech, the state’s governor said that it was “one of the best things that could ever have happened to me.
 I made some lifelong friends there; all of my buddies, my whole paper route, everybody on the school bus were Jewish guys and girls.”
 He felt a kinship with the Jewish community.
 He matriculated at Princeton University, he remembered, “on the heels of the Six Day War,” when Israel defeated Syria, Lebanon, Jordan, and Egypt, and occupied the Golan Heights, the West Bank, and the Sinai Peninsula.
 “Everybody was thrilled with what Israel had accomplished on its own behalf,” he recalled.
 “It was like America had survived or successfully defended itself.”

 This was a remarkable statement coming from an Arab American.
 While most in the community mourned the loss of life and land, and another setback to the movement for Palestinian self-determination, Mitch Daniels was celebrating.
 This was not the only time that his views would differ from the majority of Arab Americans.
-He has also smeared advocates of the movement for Palestinian freedom and was the first governor in the nation to sign a restrictive Voter ID law that, according to civil rights groups, made it harder for immigrants and poor people to vote.
+He has been critical of the movement for Palestinian freedom even when it has adopted non-violent strategies for liberation.
 Though he was happy to accept the Najeeb Halaby Award for Public Service given by the Arab American Institute, Daniels has never been a strong advocate for Arab American issues and he has not been active in Arab American community affairs.